 Many of the domestic animals at Point Defiance Zoo & Aquarium were adopted from rescue programs.

 Point Defiance Zoo & Aquarium’s four guinea pigs also were adopted from The Humane Society for Tacoma & Pierce County.
 Guinea pig Beignet was pregnant and had her three babies while at the shelter.
 The zoo adopted the whole family.
 Keepers say they are the sweetest guinea pigs, which is why they named them Beignet (mom), Cannoli and Strudel (daughters) and Fritter (son).
-The family lives behind the scenes at Contact Junction in Kids’ Zone but can be seen at random times venturing out for Close Encounters when the weather permits.
+The family lives behind the scenes at Contact Junction in Kids’ Zone but can be seen at random times venturing out for encounters when the weather permits.

 The zoo’s two ferrets, Wagner and Nelson, were also adopted from The Humane Society for Tacoma & Pierce County.
 Now, the duo have each other and get a lot of care and attention from their keepers.
 Keepers say they have a mix of silliness and sleepiness.
 Wagner and Nelson also live behind the scenes at Contact Junction in Kids’ Zone and love an adventure through zoo grounds (on a harness of course, safety first!)

 Why adopt a shelter pet?